isidore/MobProgrammingBook/manuscript/060_Setting up the space.md

 them.
 Finally, make sure the font size is big enough so that everyone can easily read it.

+**Hygiene**

+You will want to visible clean up the shared keyboard with a hand sanitizer and hand a travel version to people participating in the mob as part of setting up the computer.
+Some facilitators live their travelling life with their laptops and sharing a device as well as local proximity with a group of people may lead you to want to be on the safer side with regards to hygiene.

 ## Seating and roles

 ### The Driver